Is College Still Worth It? A Debate on the Future of Higher Education and Economic Mobility

 “Let’s be honest, there’s a race question missing here.
 When you look at industries where the vast majority of workers are very white, this is obviously a structural issue.
 So suggesting apprenticeships as a universal solution ignores the realities of income inequality and unequal opportunity.”

-She emphasized that UIA is already working to close those gaps, through initiatives like the Black Student Success Initiative, while recognizing that equity requires systemic change, not shortcuts.
+She explained that UIA is already working to close those gaps, through initiatives like the Black Student Success Initiative, while recognizing that equity requires systemic change, not shortcuts.

 She also challenged the idea that higher ed should operate like a business: